Just in: Yahaya Bello reportedly withdraws support for Bola Tinubu

 - An appointee of the governor, however, dismissed the insinuations, saying his principal is committed to the Tinubu project

-FCT, Abuja - A report by the Nigerian Tribune indicates that Kogi state governor and member of the All Progressives Congress (APC) presidential campaign council, Yahaya Bello, may have tactically withdrawn support for the party's standard-bearer, Senator Bola Tinubu.
+FCT, Abuja - Kogi state governor, Alhaji Yahaya Bello has debunked a report by Nigerian Tribune that he has withdrawn his support for All Progressives Congress (APC) presidential standard-bearer, Senator Bola Tinubu.

+In a post on Twitter, Bello shared a photo of the newspaper headline with the inscription 'Fake News' boldly written across the image.

+Also, Barr.
+Felix Morka, national publicity secretary of the APC, in a statement sent to Legit.ng on Sunday, January 22, described the report as fake news.

 A source quoted in the report revealed that the Kogi governor’s new stance is informed by permutations in the north-central state ahead of the November governorship election.

-Note: UPDATED: Yahaya Bello Denies Report of Withdrawing Support for Tinubu